This website requires JavaScript.

 Many teams also rely on senior members who have more depth of knowledge to help with their quality program:

 We try to track the main causes of attrition.
 Companies report what they want to report, but we try to work with partners who are as transparent as possible.
-We make sure that agents are paid competitively on the market and we also check how people get promoted, as in some cases attrition is because of a lack of career progression.
+We make sure that customer support agents are paid competitively on the market and we also check how people get promoted, as in some cases attrition is because of a lack of career progression.

 Carole Riault